 A Shepherd is a person appointed by the Pastor and Church Wardens to visit regularly on behalf of St. Stephen’s for the purpose of providing pastoral care.
 He or she is appointed annually at the October Parish Council meeting and works with the clergy to provide pastoral care to the people of St. Stephen’s.

 The ministry of a Shepherd is to listen to the person being visited, encourage the person in his or her faith, and foster the relationship between the parishioner and the parish.
 The Standards for Pastoral Care will be a guide for the Shepherd.
 The Shepherd maintains contact with parishioners through phone calls and visits in the home, hospital or other agreed upon place.
 A Shepherd who is also appointed as a Eucharistic Assistant may take private communion to the sick and shut-in.
 A Shepherd may visit alone or with another Shepherd.

 A Shepherd is expected to keep the information learned in the course of a visit or phone conversation confidential.
 He or she is not to use the position of Shepherd or hospital visitor for his or her personal gain.

 A Shepherd should be prepared to:

-§ with the person’s permission advise the Incumbent of problems , if a visit by clergy is required or when the person is in hospital.
+with the person’s permission advise the Pastor of problems , if a visit by clergy is required or when the person is in hospital.

-The Shepherds will meet three times a year, or more as requested for the purposes of training and supervision.
+The Shepherds may meet three times a year with the Pastor for the purposes of training and supervision.

-The appointment as a Shepherd may be discontinued by the Incumbent and Church Wardens for not carrying out the responsibilities and duties of a Shepherd or inappropriate behaviour with a parishioner.
+The appointment as a Shepherd may be discontinued by the Pastor and Church Wardens for not carrying out the responsibilities and duties of a Shepherd or inappropriate behaviour with a parishioner.